 Some Marketplaces use plugins or extensions to connect with ShipStation.
-If your plugins are out of date, change the order date, or the status of the order this may also prevent the order from importing properly.
+If your plugins are out of date, this may also prevent the order from importing properly.
 Always make sure you have the latest versions of your plugins.
 If your orders still do not import, you may need to temporarily disable various plugins to identify if they are the cause.

 Do Not Import Automation Rule

-Some selling channels will only export orders once (like GrouponGoods), or only allow a single third party application, like ShipStation, to connect to them (like Walmart or Jet).
+Some selling channels will only export orders once (like GrouponGoods) or only allow a single third-party application, like ShipStation, to connect to them (like Walmart or Jet).
 If you use a selling channel with this limitation, orders may not import into ShipStation.
-You'll need to check with your selling channel to reconfigure it and allow the connection with ShipStation to succeed.
+You will need to check with your selling channel to reconfigure it and allow the connection with ShipStation to succeed.

-If after checking all these items you are still unable to import orders, there might be an issue that we need to research further.
-If this is the case, you will want to create a support ticket and include the following information:
+After checking all these items if you are still unable to import orders, there might be an issue that we need to research further.
+If this is the case, create a support ticket and include the following information:

 - Store configuration data: (Username/Password, API Key, store URL, etc.)

 - Screenshot of the order as seen in your marketplace

 - Paid Date